Interactive Latin Texts

 Virgil, Aeneid II.268-317, 370-558

 In a night of terror, Aeneas witnesses the sack of Troy.
 Hector's ghost urges him to flee, but fury drives him into the hopeless battle.
 Joined by companions, he fights through the burning city, witnessing horror on every side.
 Disguise, chance, and courage fail as the Greeks overwhelm them.
-At the heart of the destruction, Pyrrhus storms Priam's palace and slaughters the aged king before the altars, sealing Troy's ruin.

 How Interactive Texts Work